SavageCore/new-retro-arcade-neon-attract-screen-tool/README.md

 NVENC uses your [compatible](https://developer.nvidia.com/nvidia-video-codec-sdk#SupportedGPUs) NVIDIA GPU to encode the video.
 Large file size but low CPU usage.

 QuickSync again has a larger file size compared to x264 but by using the integrated GPU on compatible Intel CPUs the load is lessened

-**Note** QuickSync may not work, this is a known [issue](https://github.com/SavageCore/new-retro-arcade-neon-attract-screen-tool/issues/13)

 #### Hardware Accelerated Decoding